 Scatter the toasted almonds over the Coronation filling before serving, along with some chopped coriander or cilantro for a fresh, flavorful finish.

-How to prepare vegan coronation chicken
+How to prepare

 Preparing Vegan Coronation Chicken is both quick and easy, and it can even be made a few days in advance.
-As this sandwich filling is packed with curry flavors, allowing it to rest in the refrigerator will only enhance the flavours.
+As this sandwich filling is packed with curry flavours, allowing it to rest in the refrigerator will only enhance the flavours.

-Recipe Notes And FAQS
+Recipe Notes

 Storage